The cutting room floor

 Arriving by taxi ~ Sister Allyne with Daphne Neville, Tamzin Neville and Sophie Neville

-We arrived by taxi with my house mistress, Sister Allyne, and head mistress Sister Ann-Julian, who had travelled up from Wantage in Oxfordshire for the occassion.
+I don’t remember where we met up but we arrived in Shaftesbury Avenue by taxi with my house mistress, Sister Allyne, and head mistress Sister Ann-Julian, who had travelled up from Wantage in Oxfordshire.

 Daphne and Sophie next to Exorcist poster